 Primary tabs

 The MPhil degree is a one-year (if full-time) course of research, culminating in the submission of a thesis after 11 months, followed by a viva voce examination.
-There are no taught components to this course but students do attend appropriate lectures and courses including training and transferable skills.
+There are no taught components to this course, but students can attend appropriate lectures and courses including training and transferable skills.

 Students are supervised by at least one member of the academic staff who is an expert in the student's field of study.
 Supervisors support students in developing an independent and novel project in their field of interest.
 Students will learn how to review relevant literature, to phrase and answer scientific questions, and how to report their findings to the scientific community, at conferences and through peer-reviewed scientific publications.
-We very much encourage students to get experience in undergraduate teaching, which can be either as demonstrators during practical classes or supervisors teaching small groups.
 At the end of their degree, students will produce a written thesis, which will be assessed by independent experts during a viva.

 The course introduces students to research skills and specialist knowledge.
 Its main aims are: